-In Jasper, for Rainforest to Gold Rush guests: We are pleased to offer complimentary motorcoach transfers between the Jasper train station and select hotels for all of our guests.
+Jasper — For guests travelling on the Rainforest to Gold Rush route, we are pleased to offer complimentary motorcoach transfers between the Jasper Station and select Jasper hotels for all of our guests.

 All onboard services and written materials will be presented in English.
 While some of our onboard Hosts may speak additional languages, we cannot guarantee that any language other than English will be available.